-Complex injection molding is a viable solution for many projects, but there’s often hesitation in using it because of confusion about which material matches the job.
+Custom injection molding is a viable solution for many projects, but there’s often hesitation in using it because of confusion about which material matches the job.
 While “thermoplastic” and “thermoset” sound similar and both are appropriate for a wide range of applications, the material properties of these two resin categories and how they behave during processing ultimately reveal the best choice for your injection molding project.

 For a better understanding of similarities and differences, let’s compare one material from each group: thermoplastic elastomer (TPE) — a thermoplastic — and liquid silicone rubber — a thermoset.
-Both are frequently considered for projects that require complex injection molding and secondary overmolding.
+Both are frequently considered for projects that require complex designs and secondary overmolding.

 TPE, or thermoplastic elastomer, is synthetic resin that melts upon heating and hardens on cooling, without changing plastic chemistry.
-LSR, or liquid silicone rubber, is synthetic resin wherein polymers are joined and structured by chemical bonds that harden permanently after one application of heat
+LSR, or liquid silicone rubber, is synthetic resin wherein polymers are joined and structured by chemical bonds that harden permanently after one application of heat.

 The properties and behaviors of TPE and LSR during heating are what drive moldability: